Thrasher installed resistance piers to raise this hospital’s settling foundation.

 Thrasher filled voids and brought the floor back to level.

-Thrasher was hired to restore a foundation which had settled on three sides of the building over time.
-Indications of the settlement included severe cracks in the interior walls and floors, and exterior masonry.
+Thrasher was hired to restore a foundation that had settled on three sides of the building over time.
+Indications of the settlement included severe cracks in the interior walls and floors and exterior masonry.
 This type of settlement caused doors and windows to malfunction or stick, drywall to crack and floors to become uneven.

 Resistance piers can be used to stabilize and/or lift foundations that have settled or moved.
 They are one of the most commonly used types of piers in the Kansas City metro area due to the type of soil and structures in the area.